 Contractor will perform reasonable and necessary acts requested by the Exchange and as required under applicable laws, rules, regulations, and consistent with industry standards to facilitate transfer of Covered Services herewith to a succeeding Contractor.
 Contractor shall comply with requirements reasonably imposed by the Exchange relating to (i) the discontinuation of new enrollment or re-enrollment in Contractor’s QHP, (ii) the transfer of Enrollee coverages to another QHP prior to the commencement date, (iii) the expiration of existing quotes and (iv) such other protocols that may reasonably be established by the Exchange.

-Contractor will reasonably cooperate with the Exchange and any successor QHP in good faith with respect to taking such actions that are reasonably determined to be the best interest of the QHP, Enrollees, and Employers.
+Contractor will reasonably cooperate with the Exchange and any successor QHP Issuer in good faith with respect to taking such actions that are reasonably determined to be the best interest of the QHP Issuer, Enrollees, and Employers.

 Contractor shall cooperate with the Exchange’s conduct of an accounting of amounts paid or payable and Enrollees enrolled during the month in which termination is effective in order to assure an appropriate determination of premiums earned by and payable to Contractor for Services rendered prior to the date of termination, which shall be accomplished as follows: